MartinKnopf/brokowski/README.md

 ### unsubscribe

-  All subscribers (partially) matching the given json will be removed.
+  All subscribers matching the given json will be removed.
   * method: POST
   * url: ```http://localhost:6000/unsubscribe/myevent```
   * json: see the parameters